-UC's Libraries provide access to various electronic information resources, including access to local, national, and international sources of information including periodical indexes, on-line catalogs, CD-ROM’s, full text databases and the Internet.
+UC Libraries provides access to various electronic information resources, including access to local, national, and international sources of information including periodical indexes, on-line catalogs, CD-ROMs, full text databases and the Internet.

 Access to all information resources, including the online resources at University of Cincinnati Libraries, is a privilege and must be treated as such by all users of the system to protect the rights of the community.
 These resources are available for individual educational and research purposes only.

 University of Cincinnati Libraries recognizes that electronic communications and computer resources are no different than any other form of communication or resource available at the University.
 Users of this medium are bound by but not limited to: